-In this article, we'll look at how you can quickly and easily identify your extra miler, protect her from burnout , and position her so that her positive work ethic influences as many people as possible.
+In this article, we'll look at how you can quickly and easily identify your extra miler, protect them from burnout, and position them so that their positive work ethic influences as many people as possible.

 What Is an Extra Miler?